Kernix13/markdown-cheatsheet/README.md

 ### Tab

 It took me a hile how to show the 3 backticks for a code block.
-For that and other tricky markdown that will not dispay, hit the *TAB* button twice then enter your code
+For that and other tricky markdown that will not dispay, hit the <kbd>TAB</kbd> button twice then enter your code

     This is a TAB code block, check with `backticks`

 ### Generic

-To add code that requires more than 1 line then use 3 backticks, hit *ENTER*, add your code block, hit *ENTER* again and add 3 more back ticks.
+To add code that requires more than 1 line then use 3 backticks, hit <kbd>ENTER</kbd>, add your code block, hit <kbd>ENTER</kbd> again and add 3 more back ticks.

     ```
     some code here